top of page

 How Change Happens

 When you consider that we may be approaching a fail safe point as a species, you can look at the potential timeline of that change and see two different patterns.
 One is incremental.
-Change happens slowly over time in small moves.
+Change that happens slowly over time in small moves.
 Sometimes this incremental change is hard to pick up as it is happening.
 The classic story that illustrates this incremental pattern is the frog in the pot of water.
 The water around the frog in the pot is incrementally heated so the frog does not notice the change until it reaches a boiling point and kills the frog.

 WE also see periods where change happens very quickly, suddenly, often violently.
 We call these periods “punctuated equilibrium” where change spikes in intensity and brings forth completely new conditions in a short period of time.
-The Mayans had a phase for this type of change… “the end of life as we know it.”
+The Mayans had a phrase for this type of change… “the end of life as we know it.”
 The more I live into the moment we are in currently, it feels to me that we will need such a spike to really transition to something more generative or die trying.

 Speaking of Change